census-instrumentation/opencensus-website/content/quickstart/go/metrics.md

 	if err != nil {
 		log.Fatalf("Failed to create the Prometheus stats exporter: %v", err) }
-	// Register the Prometheus exporter.
-	// This step is needed so that metrics can be exported. view.RegisterExporter(pe)

 	// Now finally run the Prometheus exporter as a scrape endpoint.
 	// We'll run the server on port 8888.